communitystack/www.communitystack.com/src/content/communities/talk-folksy.md

 description: |-
   A place to chat about art, craft and making.
 Network with other makers, share expertise
     and help each other out with tips for selling on Folksy.com
-userCount: 7608
+userCount: 7916
 icon: talk-folksy.png
-activity: high
+activity: very high
-language: en_US
+language: en
 ---